Italian to become first woman head of CERN physics centre

 Gianotti, who won world attention in 2012 for her leadership role in CERN’s discovery of the long-sought “Higgs boson”, will take up the post in January 2016 as scientists there look to new findings on the origin and make-up of the universe.

-Her appointment was decided at a meeting of the centre’s ruling council, made up of representatives of its 20 member states, a CERN announcement said.
-It remains to be formalised at a further meeting in December.
+Her appointment was decided at a meeting of the center’s ruling council, made up of representatives of its 20 member states, a CERN announcement said.
+It remains to be formalized at a further meeting in December.

 Gianotti, 52 and a researcher at CERN near Geneva since she joined it with a doctorate from the University of Milan in 1987, will replace Rolf Heuer, who steered the centre through the initially-troubled launch of the Large Hadron Collider.